 We mapped one of the most popular long-distance walks in Europe, the "Tour du Mont Blanc" (170kms with 10 km elevation) with pink GPS markers and green markers for the mountain huts along the route.

-Looking at the route and the mountain massif in reality provided another feeling for the terrain and enhanced a playful exploration while moving closer and further away from the mountains with the smartphone, similar to zooming in and out of a map.
+Looking at the route and the mountain massif with AR provided another feeling for the terrain and enhanced a playful exploration while moving closer and further away from the mountains with the smartphone, similar to zooming in and out of a map.

 Another fun experience was to map the whole terrain in a larger scale into the garden and literally walk the route along the hike.

-We visualized around 10k soccer players with a 3D scatterplot in a physical space.
-On the x-axis there is the defence, y-axis offence, z-axis minutes played value.
+We visualized data about 10k football players with a 3D scatterplot in a physical space.
+On the x-axis we put data about the player's defence, y-axis offence and z-axis minutes played data.
 The color highlights the overall rating.
-The scatterplot has been visualized tested in desktop-based 3D environment but didn’t keep up with the exciting experience to the immersive visualization.
+The user could get more information about a data point by pointing to a dot or tap on it on the smartphone screen.

 The immersive web-experience has been implemented with three.ar.js – a three.js library for building AR web experiences that run in WebARonARKit and WebARonARCore.